USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 - institutes operating within the Łukasiewicz Research Network;

-The Rector’s consent is not required for taking up or continuing additional employment:
+The Rector’s consent is not required for undertaking or continuing additional employment:

-- in entities with which the University has established cooperation on the basis of a contract or agreement, or for which it is the leading body, founder or shareholder;
+- in entities with which the University has established cooperation under a contract or agreement or for which the University is a governing body, a founder or a shareholder;

 - in cultural institutions;

-Academic staff shall apply to the Rector for permission to take up or continue additional employment in advance, no later than two months before the planned date of taking up or continuing the additional employment.
-The application should be approved by the dean of the faculty or the head of a university-wide organisational unit.
+An academic teacher shall apply to the Rector for consent to undertake or continue additional employment in advance, no later than two months before the planned date of undertaking or continuing additional employment.
+The application should be approved by a dean of the faculty or a head of a university-wide organisational unit.

 In the opinion, the dean of the faculty or the head of the university-wide organisational unit shall take into account in particular:

-- the outcome of the periodic performance appraisal of academic staff at the University;
+- the outcome of the periodic evaluation of an academic teacher at the University;

-- an assessment of the possible benefits for the academic staff member and the faculty or the university-wide organisational unit resulting from the additional work, in particular the establishment or intensification of scientific cooperation between the University and another unit, the development of the academic staff member’s research or teaching skills, the implementation of joint research projects.
+- an assessment of the possible benefits for the academic teacher and the faculty or the university-wide organisational unit resulting from the additional employment, in particular, the establishment or intensification of scientific cooperation between the University and another unit, the development of the academic teacher’s scientific or teaching skills, the implementation of joint research projects.

-The Rector’s consent to take up or continue additional employment is valid not longer than until the end of the academic year.
+The Rector’s consent to undertake or continue additional employment is valid for not longer than the end of the academic year.

-The Rector does not grant consent to take up or continue additional employment with an employer conducting teaching or research activities, in particular if:
+The Rector does not grant consent to undertake or continue additional employment with an employer conducting teaching or research activities, in particular, if:

-- the additional employment would lead to a conflict of interest or a conflict of obligations within the meaning of § 129 of the Statute and Resolution No. 74 of the Senate of the University of Warsaw of 21 May 2018 on conflicts of interest or conflicts of obligations (Monitor UW of 2008, item 103);
+- the additional employment would lead to a conflict of interest or a conflict of obligations within the meaning of § 129 of the Statute and Resolution No. 74 of the Senate of the University of Warsaw of 21 May 2018 on conflicts of interest or conflicts of obligations (UW Monitor of 2008, item 103);

 - the additional employment would involve the use of technical equipment and resources of the University;

-- the additional employment would involve teaching in fields of study analogous to those conducted by the University and would conflict with the University’s interests;
+- the additional employment would involve teaching in fields of study analogous to those conducted by the University and would be detrimental to the University’s interests;

-- an academic staff member has received a negative periodic appraisal;
+- an academic teacher has received a negative periodic evaluation result;

-- an academic staff member has had their teaching load reduced, unless this is justified by the vital interests of the University.
+- an academic teacher has had their teaching workload reduced unless this is justified by the vital interests of the University.

-Taking up or performing additional employment without the Rector’s consent may constitute grounds for disciplinary responsibility or termination of the employment relationship with an academic staff member by notice.
+Undertaking or performing additional employment without the Rector’s consent may constitute grounds for disciplinary liability or termination of the employment relationship with an academic teacher by notice.

 Support for persons with disabilities

-In order to provide people with disabilities with the necessary support and organisational assistance, the Office for Persons with Disabilities operates at the University of Warsaw.
+In order to provide persons with disabilities with the necessary support and organisational assistance, the Office for Persons with Disabilities operates at the University of Warsaw.

 IT support